greenweb/Easy-Heads-Up-Bar/easy-heads-up-bar-v2/readme.txt

 * Add images to bars
 * Use another plugin's shortcodes
 * Choose between the top or the bottom of a page to display your bar
-* Allow your users to hide and unhide the Heads Up Bar
+* Allow your users to hide and un-hide the Heads Up Bar

 == Upgrade Notice ==

 This is a major update the old interface this is completely replaced with the standard WordPress user interface.
-Exsiting bars will be automaticaly converted to the new system.
+Existing bars will be automatically converted to the new system.
 The wp_ehu_bar & wp_ehu_stats tables will be removed from the database as these where added by the last version of the plugin and need to be cleaned up.